Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 * [September 15th, 2020 Livestream Q&A: Any chance Update 4 unlocks the Work In Progress items?](https://archive.satisfactory.video/transcriptions/yt-Z870GlRbfjk) https://www.youtube.com/watch?v=Z870GlRbfjk
 * [September 15th, 2020 Livestream Q&A: When do the Work In Progress items get a purpose?](https://archive.satisfactory.video/transcriptions/yt-koMqOABA6x8) https://www.youtube.com/watch?v=koMqOABA6x8
 * [August 25th, 2020 Livestream Q&A: Do you have any clue on what the alien artefacts do?](https://archive.satisfactory.video/transcriptions/yt-hRe0QvJDjsg) https://www.youtube.com/watch?v=hRe0QvJDjsg
+* August 18th, 2020 Livestream Q&A: When are Somersloops and Orbs have meaning? https://clips.twitch.tv/SarcasticProudWoodpeckerKappaPride
 ### Transcript

 > when will all the collectibles like